gematik/spec-TemplateForSimplifierProjects/INSTALL.md

     <br/>

 # Configure the repository on GitHub
-* Follow the instructions to create the first project via GitHub webpage <!-- unklar, was damit gemeint ist.. konkreter -->
+* Configure some settings to prepare your repository for the intended behaviour
-* Settings > Actions > General > check <!-- Ist vom o.g.
-Prozess sichergestellt, dass man die Rechte auf Settings hat?
-In meinem Fall ist das nicht so, sehe keine Settings auf der Repo-Mainpage (hinter Insights ist nichts).
-Oder sagen, dass die Settings-Anpassungen optional sind, weil das Repo jemand anderes konfiguriert hat -->
+    * Settings > Actions > General > check
         * "Allow all actions and reusable workflows"
         * "Require approval for first-time contributors"
         * "Read and write permissions"
         * "Allow GitHub Actions to create and approve pull requests"
         * save!
-* Settings > Secrets > Actions > create repository secrets > New repository secret <!-- same -->
+    * Settings > Secrets > Actions > create repository secrets > New repository secret
         * Name: SIMPLIFIER_USERNAME, Secret: *your simplifier username*
         * Name: SIMPLIFIER_PASSWORD, Secret: *your simplifier password*
-* Settings > Branches > Branch protection rule > Add rule > check <!-- same -->
+    * Settings > Branches > Branch protection rule > Add rule > check
         * "Require a pull request before merging"
         * "Require approvals"
         * "Require status checks to pass before merging"
         * "Require branches to be up to date before merging"
         * save

 Now you can clone your repository to your local machine.

 <br/>